-For over a decade there has been a growing interest in dichroic glass.
+For decades, dichroic glass has been a growing interest.
 What is it, how is it made and where did it come from?
-If you are new to dichroic glass, you are in for a real treat as you discover the fire and multicolored brilliance of dichroic glass that has been artistically transformed into wearable art.
+Discover the fire and multicolored brilliance of dichroic glass that has been artistically transformed into jewelry along with its unique history.

 This reflective phenomenon is known as thin-film physics, which is also why you see swirling rainbow patterns in a soap bubble, floating colors from oil on water and the dramatic colors of dragonfly wings.

-The intense, computerized process involves vaporizing metallic oxides, such as magnesium or titanium, with an electro-gun.
-Once it is vaporized into floating dust, it settles on and coats the surface of hot glass inside an airless vacuum chamber.
-The complete process may require from 15 to 45 different layers totaling in a width that is smaller than a human hair.
-The type, order applied and number of metallic oxide layers used will determine the final look of the glass.
+This process is now used to make jewelry-making supplies such as colorful beads, pendants and more.
+When making dichroic glass jewelry, the type of metallic oxides, order applied and number of layers used will determine the final look of the glass.
 Once the coating process is completed, the whole coated piece is fired in a kiln at high temperatures to fuse the oxides to the glass.

-Dichroic glass does not use paints, dyes, or any other kind of coloring agent to create its color, but sometimes pieces of colored glass are coated.
-The coating itself doesn't have its own inherent color, but rather it bends light to reflect colors exactly as a prism makes rainbows.
+Dichroic glass does not use paints, dyes or any other kind of coloring agent to create its color, but sometimes pieces of colored glass are coated.
+The coating itself doesn't have its own inherent color; it instead reflects only specific wavelengths.
 With so many combinations of oxides, glass colors and patterns available to make dichroic glass, the possibilities are endless for incredibly rich and varied colors and patterns.
 These amazing dichroic design elements add flash and pizzazz, sparkle and intrigue to jewelry, creating a sense of luxury and artistic class.

 Making dichroic glass really is rocket science, but exploring its endless possibilities is truly an art!